 ExpressVPN provides an incredibly simple application, suitable even for first-time users.
 So, let's walk you through connecting and disconnecting from servers and optimizing the VPN app for privacy and speed.
 Here are the steps you need to take:

-2. To disconnect, press the ON/OFF button again and wait a couple of moments.
+2. To disconnect, press the ON/OFF button again and wait a few moments.

-3. To connect to a different server, click the "Selected Location" button.
-Pick a country or an individual server, and then double-click on its name.
+3. Click the "Selected Location" button to connect to a different server.
+Pick a country or an individual server, then double-click on its name.

 4. To dive into ExpressVPN's settings, click the hamburger button in the top-left corner.

 5. Pick "Options" and select the "Protocol" tab.
-You can now switch to another VPN protocol (each protocol handles your data differently).
+You can now switch to another VPN protocol.

 6. Then, pick the "General" tab.
 This is where you can set ExpressVPN to launch on Windows startup.
 That's it!

-Removing ExpressVPN from Windows is an incredibly simple process.
+Removing ExpressVPN from Windows is a straightforward process.
 It won't take more than 10 seconds of your time.
 Here's what you need to do: